+Natalie Warren

-Natalie Warren Strategic Lead Community Development and Equalities
+Strategic Lead of Community Development and Equalities

 The Service is committed to practice which promotes inclusion and diversity, and will carry out its duties in accordance with the Equality Act 2010 and related Codes of Practice and Anti-discriminatory policy.
-Placements and Staff members represent diverse backgrounds and heritage and are able to promote equality and diversity.
+To the service, members represent diverse backgrounds and heritage and are able to promote equality and diversity.